 Last Updated on

-SEO is a long-term affair, and can sometimes be quite tumultuous.
+SEO is a long-term strategy, and can sometimes be quite tumultuous.
 As a business owner, you likely receive a variety of email sales-pitches telling you that you can get first page search engine results in a short amount of time.
-Or, they tell you that your website is not performing well on the search engines and they can very quickly turn this around for you.
+Or, they tell you that your website is not performing well on the search engines, and they can very quickly turn this around for you.

 It can be easy to get caught up in this offer, while questioning your current SEO efforts.

-First, unless you are going for obscure or unpopular keywords (that are not being widely searched by your target audience), ranking well on the search engines takes time.
-For some very competitive industries and keywords this can be months, or even years of working a well-strategized SEO plan.
+Unless you are going for obscure or unpopular keywords (that are not being widely searched by your target audience), ranking well on the search engines does take time.
+For some very competitive industries and keywords, this can be months, or even years of working a well-strategized SEO plan.
 And, just because your site may get to the illusive page-1 ranking, doesn’t mean it will stay there forever.
+Keyword ranking fluctuations are to be expected.

-New content is especially prone to fluctuations and can even jump on and off the results until the search engine can determine the most natural fit for a specific result.
+New content is especially prone to keyword ranking fluctuations and can even jump on and off the results until the search engine can determine the most natural fit for a specific result.

 How to Overcome This?
 Continue to create good content that is based on what your user is looking for.
 By determining your authority in the industry, your website content will speak for itself and you may find the fluctuations lessen.